ems-project/web-auditor/README.md

 ### Increase the memory available for Puppeteer

 By default, Crawlee is set to use only 25% of the available memory.
 You can update the configuration by setting the environment variable `CRAWLEE_AVAILABLE_MEMORY_RATIO`.
-I would recommend setting it to 0.8 or even 0.9
+I would recommend setting it to 0.8.
+Especially if you want to scan a large website (>5.000 pages)

 ```shell
 CRAWLEE_AVAILABLE_MEMORY_RATIO=0.8